stephenglass/cc3220-provisioning-HTTPS-client/README.md

     Flow Control: None
 ```

-* The example starts by showing on the terminal the application name and tries to establish connection with existing profiles.
+* The program starts by showing on the terminal the application name and tries to establish connection with existing profiles.
 If connection is not establish during preconfigured time out, provisioning will start, wait for connection to be established and IP acquire.
 After connection is establish Ping is continuously sent to default gateway to verify the connection.